Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Introduction

 \section{Introduction}

-The large variety of emergent phases found in oxides of transition metals is a consequence of the strong electron-electron correlations \cite{stewart1984heavy, medarde1997structural, imada1998metal, fradkin2010nematic, li2019superconductivity, ahn2021designing}.
-Their interplay and connection to magnetism and unconventional polaronic phenomena, have proven to be amongst the hardest problems to be theoretically treated in modern condensed matter physics \cite{buzzi2018probing, nosarzewski2021superconductivity}.
-Cuprate high critical temperature superconductors (HTS) represent a prominent example in the large family of these compounds: their apparent simplicity (a single copper atom at the centre of a square of oxygen ligands), gives rise to some of the most intricate quantum phases, dominated by strong interactions between spin, charge and orbital degrees of freedom, which are controlled by the element atomic positions within the crystal lattice \cite{keimer2015quantum}.
-Unraveling such intricate ground state is a grand challenge: the large electron-electron repulsion and the consequent short-range antiferromagnetic correlations, within the low dimensional CuO$_2$ planes (see orange surfaces in Fig. \ref{fig:Fig1}(a)), render indeed HTS systems intrinsically different from standard metals, generally well understood in terms of the Landau Fermi liquid paradigm.
-Rather, the picture for the metallic state of cuprates is that of a doped Mott insulator, obtained by chemical substitution and injection of either electrons (as in Pr$_{2-x}$Ce$_x$CuO$_{4-\delta}$ - PCCO) or holes (as in YBa$_2$Cu$_3$O$_{7-\delta}$ - YBCO).
-The resulting phase diagram, as a function of the doping and of the temperature, is very rich and complex: besides the mysterious pseudogap regime, with a doping dependent crossover temperature $T^*$ appearing as a sort of boundary between a region where the material loses low energy electronic excitations and another one where it behaves as a strange metal \cite{homes1993optical, ito1993systematic, marshall1996unconventional}, it hosts many intertwined and/or competing local ordering phenomena breaking the rotational/translational symmetry.
-Examples of these orders, all residing within the CuO$_2$ planes, are charge density waves (CDW) \cite{ghiringhelli2012long, chang2012direct, gerber2015three} and charge density fluctuations (CDF) \cite{arpaia2019dynamical, yu2020unusual, arpaia2021charge}, spin density waves (SDW) \cite{haug2010neutron, li2011magnetic}, electronic nematicity \cite{kivelson1998electronic, daou2010broken, wu2017spontaneous}, orbital currents \cite{fauque2006magnetic, varma2020colloquium} and possibly an unconventional spatially modulated Cooper pair density \cite{hamidian2016detection, agterberg2020physics}.
+Cuprate high critical temperature superconductors (HTS) represent a prominent example of compounds dominated by strong electron-electron correlations.
+Here all the relevant physics takes place in planes, where a single copper atom is at the centre of a square of oxygen ligands.
+Despite this apparent simplicity, these materials host some of the most intricate quantum phases, dominated by strong interactions between spin, charge and orbital degrees of freedom, which are controlled by the element atomic positions within the crystal lattice \cite{keimer2015quantum}.
+Unraveling such intricate ground state is a grand challenge: the large electron-electron repulsion and the consequent short-range antiferromagnetic correlations, within the low dimensional CuO$_2$ planes (see orange surfaces in Fig. \ref{fig:Fig1}(a)), render HTS systems intrinsically different from standard metals, generally well understood in terms of the Landau Fermi liquid paradigm.
+The resulting phase diagram, as a function of the doping and of the temperature, is very rich and complex, hosting many intertwined and/or competing local ordering phenomena breaking the rotational/translational symmetry \cite{fradkin2015colloquium, loret2019intimate}.
+Examples of these orders, all residing within the CuO$_2$ planes, are charge density waves (CDW) \cite{ghiringhelli2012long, chang2012direct, gerber2015three} and charge density fluctuations (CDF) \cite{arpaia2019dynamical, yu2020unusual, arpaia2021charge, huang2021quantum, arpaia2023signature}, spin density waves (SDW) \cite{haug2010neutron, li2011magnetic}, electronic nematicity \cite{kivelson1998electronic, daou2010broken, wu2017spontaneous}, orbital currents \cite{fauque2006magnetic, varma2020colloquium} and possibly an unconventional spatially modulated Cooper pair density \cite{hamidian2016detection, agterberg2020physics}.